dinastyoffreedom/p2pool/README.md

 ## Donations

-If you'd like to support further development of Monero P2Pool, you're welcome to send any amount of XMR to the following address:
+If you'd like to support further development of Dinastycoin P2Pool, you're welcome to send any amount of DCY to the following address:

 ```
-44MnN1f3Eto8DZYUWuE5XZNUtE3vcRzt2j6PzqWpPau34e6Cf4fAxt6X2MBmrm6F9YMEiMNjN6W4Shn4pLcfNAja621jwyg
+!!!!
 ```